 Please Don't Tell Ross Ulbricht What His 144,000 Bitcoin Are Worth Today…

-On the afternoon of October 2, 2013, the FBI conducted a meticulously-planned operation to capture someone they considered to be one of the most-dangerous criminal kingpins in the world.
-The operation didn't go down in a South American jungle, a Mexican compound or behind the walls of gated Miami mansion.
+On the afternoon of October 2, 2013, the FBI conducted a meticulously planned operation to capture someone it considered to be one of the most dangerous criminal kingpins in the world.
+The operation didn't go down in a South American jungle, a Mexican compound, or behind the walls of a gated Miami mansion.
 The operation went down in the science fiction section of a San Francisco public library.
 Also, unlike most global kingpins, the FBI's target might not have ever touched a gun or a drug in his life.
 But he did touch a computer keyboard.
 And with that keyboard he allegedly launched and maintained the internet's largest illicit marketplace, Silk Road.

 FBI agents had been following their target for months.
 This unassuming kingpin rented a room in an apartment across the street from a coffee shop where he conducted most of his business under the username "Dread Pirate Roberts."
 He lived with two people he met through Craigslist.
 They knew him as "Josh."
 He paid his rent every month on time in cash.